redox-os/book/src/real-hardware.md

 #### Windows Instructions

-We recommend using the [Rufus](https://rufus.ie/) tool on Windows to flash your USB device, follow the steps below:
+We recommend using the [balenaEtcher](https://etcher.balena.io/) tool on Windows to flash your USB device, follow the steps below:

- 1. Open the [Rufus website](https://rufus.ie/), navigate to the "Download" section and download the latest version.
+ 1. Open the [balenaEtcher website](https://etcher.balena.io/), click on the "Download Etcher" button and download the "Etcher for Windows" asset.
- 2. Open Rufus, select the ISO image of Redox, wait the Rufus image scanning, select your USB device and click on "Start".
+ 2. Install and open balenaEtcher, select the ISO image of Redox, select the USB device and click on "Flash!"
  3. Confirm the permission to erase the data of your device and wait until the progress bar reach 100%
- 4. If it shows a choice window with "ISO" and "DD" mode, select the "DD" mode.
-If the flashing process completes with no errors, the flash was successful.

-Now you can now restart your Windows machine and boot into Redox.
+Now you can now restart your Windows system and boot into Redox.

 ## Booting the System